 Let’s be honest–most people who want to own businesses are control freaks.
 I certainly am, and most of my entrepreneurial colleagues are too.
 A huge reason to go into business is to be your own boss and not be at the mercy of someone else.
 Right?
 This is why many of us do what I did early on, and attempt to do every single thing in the business themselves.
 Whether they know how to do it or not.
 As mentioned above, this is not sustainable, and I really think it’s one of the main reasons business owners burn out and throw in the towel.
 It’s imperative to delegate the right tasks to the right people.
 But that’s not all I mean when I say “don’t go it alone.”
 Being a business owner can be very isolating.
 A lot of people just don’t get why you’d ever want to forego things like job security, benefits, company happy hours, evenings, weekends (as I write this at 7:40pm on a Friday night) for something as uncertain as starting a small business.
 You must have a sounding board of people who get it.
 People who have been there, have come through some of the hard times already, and can offer you support.
 It’s also so important to have solid mentors.
 Mentorship used to be a thing that you could get for free, when someone more seasoned than you would get inspired by you and want to take you under their wings and teach you everything they know.
 Well, unfortunately, that’s not easy to find for free anymore.
 Possible, yes–but likely?
 No. That’s why we have business coaches and masterminds.
 I work with a business coach and have been for years, and I’m also part of a mastermind group, and I can tell you that giving myself that level of support and accountability is what changed everything in my business.
 It took this from an expensive hobby to an actual revenue-producing business that in a couple of years, will allow my husband to retire early.
 It was that important.

-That’s why I created the Create Your Skincare Mastermind.
+That’s why I created the Create Your Skincare Professional Edition.

-Because of the huge upswing I experienced from being part of a mastermind, I decided to offer the mastermind model to my Create Your Skincare students in the form of the Create Your Skincare Mastermind.
-I ran the first round of the Mastermind last spring, and the students who committed to the Mastermind all finished with a solid skincare business plan, concrete action steps, their Boutique Skincare Designer certification (the students who did Mastermind also scored higher on their exams and finished their exams sooner than students who did not participate), and solid knowledge of what it will actually take to have a real and sustainable business.
+Because of the huge upswing I experienced from being part of a mastermind, I decided to offer the mastermind model to my Create Your Skincare students in the form of Create Your Skincare Professional Edition.
+I ran the first round of this version of the course in Spring 2017, and the students who committed to fully to the process all finished with a solid skincare business plan, concrete action steps, their Boutique Skincare Designer certification, and solid knowledge of what it will actually take to have a real and sustainable business.
 They received instruction on topics like business setup, legal compliance, branding, website optimization, time management and planning, money management, and more.
 They also formed meaningful relationships with their fellow masterminders, that have turned into friendships.
 They have their sounding board of people who “get it” anytime they need it, and they continue to enjoy support and accountability within the group format.

 You might be wondering, why be in a mastermind with potential competitors?